-One of the best parts about owning your own piece of the Adirondacks is having a network of hiking trails right in your backyard!
-Whether it’s a snowshoe trek through the woods or a summertime hike up one of the Adirondack high peaks, it’s important to follow some basic guidelines and safety tips for your wellbeing.
+Whether it’s a snowshoe trek through the woods or a summertime hike up one of the Adirondack high peaks, it’s important to follow some basic guidelines and safety tips for your well-being.
 As experienced hikers ourselves, below we’ve offered some of our top hiking tips!

 Planning Your Adirondack Hike

 The first rule of planning your hike is to be prepared for any situation!
 You never know what may arise while out in the wilderness, and a well-stocked hiking bag can save almost any situation.
 Consider packing a compass and map (you may not have cell phone reception on the hike), plenty of water, snacks, a rain jacket, extra clothing, a first-aid kit, a flashlight, matches, and a utility knife.